joooKiwi/enumeration/javascript/README.md

     // Whatever is needed inside
 }

-// Is not correcty handled Example.CompanionEnum.get.getValue(Example.A,)
+// Is now correcty handled Example.CompanionEnum.get.getValue(Example.A,)
 ```